-Many new cars can run up to and beyond 150,000 miles with ease, and rustproofing has come a long way.
-But cars are also much more complex than before, with electrical systems to regulate engines for optimal performance and low emissions, not to mention the gadgetry included to make riding in a car as comfortable and relaxing as possible.
+Most new cars can run up to and beyond 150,000 miles with ease, and rustproofing has come a long way.
+But cars are also much more complex than before, with electrical systems to regulate engine performance and emissions, complex systems for adjusting ride quality, advanced climate control and touchscreen media systems and safety equipment with countless sensors that can malfunction.

 Every new car comes with a warranty in the UK but what’s covered depends on the manufacturer.
 Most warranties last for the first three years or 60,000 miles, whichever comes first.
 Most parts will be covered should anything go wrong, shielding you from the cost of any unexpected failures.
 However, it’s worth noting that consumable items, such as the tyres, wiper blades, brakes and clutch - anything that will naturally and gradually wear out over time - aren’t covered under a warranty and you’ll have to foot the bill for all of these.

 It’s not just new cars that come with a warranty; many trade sellers and used car retailers also offer a warranty on second-hand cars, although legally they don’t have to.
 That’s why it’s often an added incentive and commonly used as a way of reassuring the customer that the car is reliable and the seller is trustworthy.
 You can also take matters into your own hand by purchasing your own aftermarket warranty to cover you should anything go wrong.
 Our guide will explain the different types of warranty available, along with their benefits and pitfalls.

 How long does a new car warranty last?